Show All Answers

 Waiting to file until the last couple of weeks or the due date may result in being closed out of available appointments if you need assistance at City Hall.
 You can file at the RITA website at any time, but their site may slow down near the due date.
 You can file your city tax return as soon as you have all of your tax information.
 Whether you have the City Tax Department provide assistance, or file at the RITA website, your return will be filed electronically, and you do not need to submit anything further unless you are contacted by RITA.
 You can pay when filing with a debit or credit card, or via direct debit ("ACH") from your bank account, or you can have RITA bill you for any balance due (penalty and interest charges may apply even if you pay the balance due when filing.)
 NOTE: As of October 1, 2018, there is a 2.75% fee charged when paying by debit or credit card.
 This fee is charged to RITA by a third party vendor and is not retained by RITA or the City of Wadsworth.
 This fee does not apply when paying by ACH.
 When paying by ACH, you must provide your bank routing and account number.

 A federal income tax filing extension also acts as an extension of time to file your City tax return.
-You do not need to submit a copy of the extension to RITA by the annual filing due date.
-When you file your Wadsworth tax return, be sure to attach a copy of your federal extension to potentially avoid a late filing penalty.
+You do not need to submit a copy of the extension by the annual filing due date.
+When you file your City tax return, we suggest that you attach a copy of your extension to potentially avoid a late filing penalty.
 If you have not requested or received a federal extension, you may receive a six-month extension for filing your City tax return by submitting Form 32-EXT to RITA on or before the annual filing due date.
 This form is available at the RITA website.
 Remember: An extension to file the annual return is not an extension to pay - the tax owed is still due by the annual filing due date.